gruppler/PTN-Ninja/readme.md

 `https://ptn.ninja/<PTN>&<param1>=<value1>&<param2>=<value2>[...]`

 To get a shortened URL, send a POST request to `https://url.ptn.ninja/short` with request body `{ ptn, params (optional) }` where `ptn` is a string, and `params` is an optional object containing any of the parameters below.
 If the request is valid, you'll receive the complete shortenend URL as plain text in response.
+If the URL is not accessed within 30 days, it will be deleted.

 ### URL Parameters